PIYUSH-CHOUDHARY-04/PIYUSH-CHOUDHARY-04/README.md

 - 💞️ I’m looking to collaborate on ...
 Actually, Open to work in all my fields of interest.
 - 📫 How to reach me ...
 So, one can reach me at "mercmerc961@gmail.com".
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Umm...
-I've some destructive mentality :)  , nothing much interesting or funny about me, but I like to dive deeper into my fields.
+I've some destructive mentality :)  , nothing much interesting or funny about me, kinda overclocking nerd.

 <!---
 PIYUSH-CHOUDHARY-04/PIYUSH-CHOUDHARY-04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.